 The consideration of alternatives relates principally to ways of improving the proposed intervention activities and/or attempting to avoid or minimize potential significant negative impacts.
 Usually there are several alternatives to any project.
+Different alternatives were evaluated consistent with the various components of the Tudun Wada/Mabera intervention project.
+These alternatives include: demand-based; activity-based; location-based; process-based; sequencing or phasing; material-based; and the "no project" alternatives.
+The consideration of these alternatives intertwined with the identification of mitigation measures.

+The potentially significant impacts associated with considered discrete alternatives were evaluated to a point of clear emergence of optimum alternative.
+The process of accomplishing this has been documented as well as the criteria used in the comparison.
 This section discusses the alternatives to the proposed project and reasons for their rejection.
-For the proposed Malumfashi project, the alternatives considered include: delayed project alternative; a do-nothing alternative; and the planned project alternative.
-Under these alternatives, the various project component options were considered as they relate to each of the Malumfashi intervention project.

-The project component options were considered in terms of the potentially significant impacts associated with each option to a point of clear emergence of optimum alternative.
-The selection of a particular alternative is premised on several considerations, including the desirability/acceptability of the project, the government's position or inclinations to the project, the potential environmental and social impacts of the project, the economic viability of the project, etc. The consideration of the options intertwined with the mitigation measures for the identified E&S impacts are shown in Table 5.8.
+The likely future scenario without the project is also considered.
+The selection of a particular alternative is premised on several considerations, including the desirability/acceptability of the project, the government's position or inclinations to the project, the potential environmental and social impacts of the project, the economic viability of the project, etc. For the proposed Tudun Wada/Mabera project, a number of alternatives were considered and these include: delayed project alternative; a do-nothing alternative; and the planned project alternative.
+A summary of these alternatives is presented below: